Flickr: @takomabibelot

 • You don’t have to speak to police or answer their questions.

 • You should ask “am I free to leave?”
-If the officer says yes, you can walk away calmly.
-If the officer says no, ask “why” but don’t leave.
+If the officer says yes, you can walk away.

 If police tell you to leave a drug-free zone

-• Uniformed police can order a group of two or more people to disperse if the officer reasonably believes they are gathering to possess, distribute, or intend to distribute illegal drugs.
+• Uniformed police can order a group of two or more people to leave if an officer reasonably believes they are gathering to possess, distribute, or intend to distribute illegal drugs.

 If police stop you in a drug-free zone

-• If police ask to search look at your body or belongings, you do not have to consent, and you should say, “I don’t consent to this search.”
+• If police ask to search your body or belongings, you do not have to consent.
+You should say, “I don’t consent to this search.”

-• If police ask for ID: MPD officers cannot force you to show ID in a drug-free zone.
+• Metropolitan Police Department officers cannot force you to show ID.
 However, federal immigration officers can force you to show immigration documents and disclose your immigration status.

 If police frisk you in a drug-free zone